wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 image: "/images/python.png"
 ---

 If it runs, its fine... right?
 Not really, because as programmers we should strive to write good quality code in order to make our life easier.
-In this post, I will first showcase some standard practices then move on to some controversial points which some might disagree.
+In this post, I will first showcase some standard practices, then move on to some debatable points which some might disagree.

 {: class="table-of-content"}
 * TOC
 {:toc}

-## Standard Practice
+## Standard Practices

 ### Write docstring and comments